Whole-grain farro comfort food.

 Haunted by its absence, I set about trying to recreate it at home.
 Happily, Frankies’s food veers uncomplicated, so I was able to construct a version at home that is every bit as tasty and satisfying.

-This farro recipe is very straightforward.
+This farroto recipe (or farro risotto) is very straightforward.
 The directions are essentially to put everything in a pot and cook it, then fold in some butter, cheese, and parsley.
 Easy enough.
 But a few tasting notes will ensure that this achieves real greatness.

 - The finished consistency should be creamy, and maybe even slightly broth-y.
 The finished farro should be soft, but still a little al dente.